deepmodeling/AI4Science101/source/chapters/Contribution_guideline/contribution_guideline.md

 ![image](https://dp-public.oss-cn-beijing.aliyuncs.com/community/pictures/12.PNG)

 In addition, due to the problem of markdown format, some formulas of documents on GitHub may appear garbled.
-Please refer to the content on the project website.
-Our project [website](ai4science101.deepmodeling.com)
+Please refer to the content on the project [website](ai4science101.deepmodeling.com)